nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Editing the data file

-PowerConnect data are saved as a [JSON](#glossary) file `[JAR file location]/data/addressbook.json`.
+PowerConnect data are saved as a [JSON](#glossary) file `[JAR file location]/data/parents.json` and `[JAR file location]/data/pcclass.json` for respectively parents/NOKs and students.
+Advanced users are welcome to update data directly by editing that data file.addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PowerConnect will discard all data and start with an empty data file at the next run. <br><br>